 Gives input to other deliverables (all technical):

+Mapping of paragraphs of this documents with Project tasks and Modules!!

 Structure of the deliverable

 The deliverable is structured as reported below:

 Chapter 2 – sss – ssss.

 Methodology

 This section describes the methodology that has been adopted in order to realise the system specification of ANITA.
 It describes the system development lifecycle of the project, the process for acquisition of the requirements, a brief description of the use cases and the basic workflows for each use case, as well as a mapping of the user requirements to the system requirements.